Florent1711/holbertonschool-higher_level_programming/python-inheritance/README.md

     • You can assume that all the elements of the list will be of type int
     • You are not allowed to import any module

+2-is_same_class.py - Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False.
+    • Prototype: def is_same_class(obj, a_class):
+    • You are not allowed to import any module